Anjalita/Village_Connect_App/README.md

          ```bash
         flutter run
         ```
-Screenshots of the project is provided in the   `Images   folder.
+Screenshots of the project is provided in the   `Images`   folder.

+Update the API URLs with the system's IP address on each screen in Flutter.

+Feel free to reach out to us with any queries.\
+**ebeyjoeregi13@gmail.com**

 ### Contributors